kchens/kchens.github.io/pages/words/Learning_week_4.md

 ### Practice
 Practice enhances the neurons' development of the new technique and strengthens the connections between new areas of the brain.

+Set-up the problem, but you don't necessarily need to do the algebra -- you don't learn anything from that.

 ###Teamwork
 By making it a point to do some of your studying with friends, they can act as a external diffuse mode that analyzes how you're thinking about a problem.